Disney junk-food ad ban latest move to slim U.S. kids

 Disney's new effort will not allow advertising during children's programming on its networks, including ABC and Disney XD and its child-focused websites, for foods that fail to meet minimum nutrition requirements.

+The company could not say how many products would be affected by the new rules, but experts said not all unhealthy foods will disappear.

-Margo Wootan, nutrition policy director at the Center for Science in the Public Interest, said parents will still see some ads for sugar-filled cereals, canned pasta and other less healthy foods.
+Margo Wootan, nutrition policy director at the Center for Science in the Public Interest, welcomed the effort but said parents will still likely see ads for sugar-filled cereals, canned pasta and other foods that are not as healthy.
 Overall, however, it's a landmark step, she said.

 "This puts Disney ahead of the pack of media outlets and should be a wake-up call to Nickelodeon and Cartoon Network to do the same," said Wootan, whose organization has lobbied for better nutrition standards for food eaten by children.